Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 .. image:: images/58_downloads.png
   :target: _images/58_downloads.png

-Manage users via the Users page in the :ref:`administration` section:
+The :ref:`administration` section allows to you manage user accounts:

 .. image:: images/59_users.png
   :target: _images/59_users.png

-In an IMPORT installation, there will only be one grid member:
+It also allows you to manage grid members:

 .. image:: images/60_gridmembers.png
   :target: _images/60_gridmembers.png

-Configure various aspects of the system via the Configuration section of the :ref:`administration` page:
+The :ref:`administration` section also allows you to configure various aspects of the system:

 .. image:: images/61_config.png
   :target: _images/61_config.png

-The License Key page in the :ref:`administration` section allows to upload a license key for additional enterprise features:
+It also allows you to upload a license key for additional enterprise features:

 .. image:: images/62_licensekey.png
   :target: _images/62_licensekey.png